 Acting as a national inter- and transdisciplinary network, the forum promotes knowledge and discourse about landscape and landscape-changing processes.
-It advocates sustainable design, development and safety concepts.
-The forum focuses on the Alps as well as parks and protected areas.more
+It includes mountain areas and their surroundings, (peri-)urban and rural regions, as well as the interrelations between these spaces.more

 Image: Naturmotive, stock-adobe.commore